 How Much Can You Access?

 As of the end of 2025, homeowners with mortgages held a collective $17 trillion in equity, according to Cotality, leaving the average borrower with about $295,000 in home equity.
-Veterans who have owned their homes for several years and watched values appreciate are often in a strong position to tap meaningful equity through a cash-out refinance.
+Veterans who have owned their homes for several years and watched values appreciate are often in a strong position to tap equity through a cash-out refinance.

 The math works like this: if your home is appraised at $400,000 and you owe $250,000, a lender allowing 90% LTV would cap your new loan at $360,000, meaning you could access up to $110,000 in cash, minus closing costs and the funding fee.
 The actual net amount depends on the full cost structure of the deal.